WWEG: History

-The station signed on for the first time in 1954 with the WARK-FM call sign.
+The station signed on for the first time in 1954, with the WARK-FM call sign.
 In 1976, the call sign was changed to WWCS, standing for "Country Sunshine", an automated country format it ran at the time.
 In a market dominated with country stations (WYII & WAYZ), WWCS struggled in the ratings even though it had the most powerful broadcast signal.

-On October 6, 1982, WWCS became WXCS, dropping its country format for Album Oriented Rock using the branding "107 X Marks The Rock".
+On October 6, 1982, WWCS became WXCS, dropping its country music format for album-oriented rock using the branding "107 X Marks The Rock".
 107 X was a hit immediately, although its popularity waned as the "AOR" format struggled in the 80's.

 On March 1, 1985, the call sign was changed to WARX, the AOR format was switched to soft adult contemporary and the station rebranded as "Magic 106.9".

-In early 1991, the station switched to an oldies format with a branding change to "Oldies 106.9".
+In February 1992, the station switched to an oldies format with a branding change to "Oldies 106.9".

-On March 1, 2005, nearby Waynesboro, Pennsylvania-based WWMD (now WBHB-FM) had switched from Contemporary Hit Radio to classic rock with the WEEG call sign and a branding change to "Eagle 101.5".
-On March 9, 2005, Nassau sued WEEG owner Verstandig Broadcasting for the use of the "Eagle" branding, even though Verstandig had been using the name prior to Nassau's purchase of WARX.
-However, Nassau had been operating WARX under an LMA since January 1, 2005.
-WARX was changed to the Eagle at 11 am Sunday, February 27, before Eagle 101.5 switched later that same afternoon.
-On March 9, Verstandig dropped the "Eagle" branding and changed WEEG's calls to WFYN.
-On March 10, 2005, owner Manning Broadcasting sold WARX to Nassau Broadcasting.
-Nassau changed WARX's calls to WWEG the same day.
+On December 30, 2004, previous owner Manning Broadcasting sold WARK and WARX to Nassau Broadcasting, who took control immediately via a local marketing agreement.
+On February 27, 2005, Nassau flipped to classic hits with the branding "106.9 The Eagle".
+Later the same day, nearby Waynesboro, Pennsylvania-based WWMD (now WBHB-FM) switched from Top 40 to classic rock with the WEEG call sign and a similar branding of "Eagle 101.5".
+After a brief time of dueling "Eagle"s, WEEG ceded the branding the following week and flipped to "Classic Rock 101.5" with the callsign WFYN.

 In 2008, the city of license was changed to Myersville, Maryland.

-Because of the lawsuit against Verstandig, ratings for WWEG were weak at the beginning but have improved.
-WFYN, which now airs an active rock format as WBHB-FM, consistently ranked higher than WWEG, except during the ratings cycle in the Summer of 2009.

-After Nassau went into chapter 11 bankruptcy protection, WWEG and WARK, along with WAFY in Frederick, were purchased by Manning Broadcasting in May 2012, with the sale being completed on November 1, 2012 at a price of $6.4 million.
+After Nassau went into chapter 11 bankruptcy protection, WWEG and WARK, along with WAFY in Frederick, were re-purchased by Manning Broadcasting in May 2012, with the sale being completed on November 1, 2012, at a price of $6.4 million.
 Manning's repurchase of WWEG and WARK followed a lawsuit against Nassau over missed payments.